-Two working contexts are supported by the Command Line Interface (CLI) and are available to every person logged on as admin:
+Three working contexts are supported by the Command Line Interface (CLI) and are available to every person logged on as admin:

-- The view context (default) is for displaying status and settings. - The config context is for changing settings and enabling/disabling options.
+- The view context (default) is for displaying status and settings. - The config context is for changing settings and enabling/disabling options. - The diagnose context is an aid to troubleshooting, providing support for system and network test commands.